Andrew Alper

 Andrew Alper was the President of the New York City Economic Development Corporation (NYCEDC).

 President of the New York City Economic Development Corporation

-Mr. Alper was appointed as President on January 15, 2002 by New York City Mayor Michael Bloomberg.
+Alper was appointed as President on January 15, 2002 by New York City Mayor Michael Bloomberg.
 In his time as President, Mr. Alper worked with the Mayor's Office to encourage industrial expansion, business development, and employment opportunities in New York City.
 He was also actively involved in the planning for the redevelopment of the site of the former World Trade Center.

 Goldman, Sachs & Company

 Before joining the NYCEDC, Mr. Alper was employed by Goldman Sachs since 1981.
 Mr. Alper started work there as a corporate finance generalist before becoming the youngest partner in firm history at the time in 1990.
 He also served as the Vice President and then the Managing Director of Goldman, Sachs & Co.'s finance department.
 In 1997 he became the Chief Operation Officer of the company's global investment banking business.